Plicatostylidae

-Plicatostylidae is a family of extinct large-sized epifaunal marine to brackish bivalves that inhabited Europe, Asia, Africa and America during the Jurassic, though they survived until the Eocene.
+Plicatostylidae is a family of extinct large-sized epifaunal marine-brackish bivalves that inhabited Europe, Asia, Africa and America during the Jurassic, though they survived until the Eocene.
 These groups are informally known as "Lithiotids" or "Lithiotid Bivalves".
-They represent large reef builders, analogues to the younger Rudists and modern Crassostrea, Magallana and less extent to Tridacna.
+They represent large reef builders, analogues to the their extant relative Isognomon, as well younger Rudists and modern Crassostrea, Magallana and less extent to Tridacna.
+The genera of this family were likely photosymbiotic suspension feeders similar to Malleidae.

+Systematics

+Plicatostylidae was stablished by Lupher & Packard in 1929.
+The family was originally established for the aberrant stick-like genus Plicatostylus (Lithiotis?), but then subsequent works synonymized Plicatostylus with Lithiotis, and treated the names Lithiotidae Cox, 1971 and Cochlearitidae Accorsi Benini & Broglio Loriga, 1977 as junior synonyms of Plicatostylidae.
+A major systematic revision in 2023 redefined the family primarily on the basis of shell microstructure: an outer layer of prismatic calcite, a middle nacreous layer, and a thick inner layer of fibrous, irregular, spherulitic prismatic aragonite (FISphP microstructure).

+The family is divided into two subfamilies: